 Mentors are not formally evaluated, but mentors who are evaluated by their teams as not performing their meeting and advisement duties will be reconsidered for invitation in the next Orbital iteration.
 Mentors may attempt to mentor more than one team at a time, and may choose to meet with multiple mentee teams in one meeting.

-Mentors looking to contribute to Orbital more can consider tutoring, where mentors assist to teach students in either the Liftoff (300+ students, mandatory recorded introductory lessons) workshop on 13-14 May 2019, or in one of the five Mission Control sessions (10-40 students, optional recorded workshops, covering alternative technologies and intermediate topics).
+Mentors looking to contribute to Orbital more can consider tutoring, where mentors assist to teach students in Mission Control sessions (workshops on various technical and software engineering topics + project consultations).
 Contact our staff for details.
 Such lecturing vehicles may also give you a chance to market your company/idea or other call to actions among the Orbital student body.

 The Orbital Experience

 Mentors should be familiar with the Orbital’s programme and its workflow.
 The summer project is driven solely by the students team’s own efforts to complete their project.
 Orbital basically scaffolds the project with three milestones, roughly one month each, with a corresponding peer-reviewed milestone at the end of the month.
-The first milestone (early June) is for ideation, in forming the project scope.
-The second milestone (early July) is for prototyping, and hopefully finalising the technology stack used to implement the project core.
+The first milestone (late May / early June) is for ideation, in forming the project scope.
+The second milestone (late June / early July) is for prototyping, and hopefully finalising the technology stack used to implement the project core.
 The final milestone (late July) is for refinement, extension and testing, where students rush to finish most of the project.
 Teams need to create short videos for each milestone and share it with their peer reviewers through Skylab.
 The final project presentation to you and their peers will come during the Splashdown closing ceremony (late August).

 It also helps to understand the level of coding experience that students have when attempting Orbital.
 Orbital is typically a 1st year School of Computing programme for their first summer, when most students do not yet have enough exposure to capture a desirable internship; successful self-initiated projects in Orbital serve to “level up” student’s résumés for subsequent summers.
 Many students have little programming background; and may have only taken a introduction to programming methodology course as their sole programming experience: many may have not written programs longer than 30-50 lines, that just mean to test basic algorithmic concepts.